Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon RX 580 should theoretically be a lot superior to the Radeon RX 550 overall. (explain)
+Memory BandwidthAs far as performance goes, the Radeon RX 580 should in theory be quite a bit better than the Radeon RX 550 in general. (explain)

-Texel RateThe Radeon RX 580 is a lot (about 414%) faster with regards to AF than the Radeon RX 550. (explain)
+Texel RateThe Radeon RX 580 is much (approximately 414%) faster with regards to anisotropic filtering than the Radeon RX 550. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison